Jason Thompson: CTE Liaison for Science

 The Faculty of Science offers several teaching and learning resources to faculty and students through the Centre for Teaching Excellence Science Faculty Liaison, Jason Thompson.

-For online materials, resources and assistance with the pivot to online:
+For online materials, resources and assistance with fostering a blended approach:

 - course design / redesign,